agentio/serviceinfrastructure/content/docs/intro/picture.md

 ---
 weight: 3
-title: "Get the Picture?"
+title: "The Picture"
 ---
-## Get the Picture!

-Here's a picture that puts everything in context.
+## The Picture

 ```goat